JiaRenChang/PSMNet/README.md

                    --loadmodel (pretrained PSMNet) \
                    --savemodel (path for saving model)
 ```
-You can alse see those example in run.sh
+You can also see those examples in run.sh.

 ### Evaluation
 Use the following command to evaluate the trained PSMNet on KITTI 2015 test data